-Aphids are likely attacking your plant if the leaves and stems of the plant have begun to wilt.
+Aphids are likely to attack your plant if the leaves and stems of the plant have begun to wilt.

-Caterpillars usually leave behind large holes in the leaves of the plants they feed on.
+Caterpillars usually leave large holes in the leaves of the plants they feed on.

 Some types of caterpillars, like cutworms, also feed on the stems of plants, which can cause plants to topple over.

-This insect is known for its healthy appetite and feeds throughout the day, especially during the summer.
+This insect is known for its healthy appetite and feeds throughout the day, especially in summer.